Copyright by Bogdan Konstantynowicz on 14 January 2026.

 monument - 1021.
 'The results, on three different trees, converge on the same year is notable and unexpected.

-This coincidence strongly suggests Norse activity at L'Anse aux Meadows in ad 1021'.
+This coincidence strongly suggests Norse activity at L'Anse aux Meadows in 1021'.
 The decline in the dating

 of monuments drops sharply after 1070 and disappears altogether after 1150.
 The period 1010-1030 has only a very